Senegal holds vote with president tipped to win

 The 57-year-old told thousands gathered for his final rally in Dakar on Friday that he would deliver universal healthcare and better access to education in a second term.

-“Victory in the first round is inevitable,” Sall told a crowd earlier in the week.
+“Victory in the first round is inevitable,” Sall had told a crowd earlier in the week.

 About 6.5 million people are registered to vote at polling stations that opened at 8 a.m.
 (0800 GMT) and close at 6 p.m.
 Official results are due out on Friday with a run-off for the top two on March 24 if no one secures a majority.